TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 --------------

-The Document Object Model, or "DOM," is a cross-language API from the World Wide Web Consortium (W3C) for accessing and modifying XML documents.
-A DOM implementation presents an XML document as a tree structure, or allows client code to build such a structure from scratch.
+The Document Object Model, or "DOM," is a cross-language API kutoka the World Wide Web Consortium (W3C) for accessing and modifying XML documents.
+A DOM implementation presents an XML document as a tree structure, or allows client code to build such a structure kutoka scratch.
 It then gives access to the structure through a set of objects which provided well-known interfaces.

 The DOM is extremely useful for random-access applications.
 SAX only allows you